MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Experiments

 \subsection{Main Results}

-\textbf{MAPS has set a new state-of-the-art (SOTA) performance, surpassing human-level performance for the first time.} The results in~\Cref{mainResults} provide a detailed comparison of MAPS and the baselines.
-As shown, MAPS outperforms the current SOTA by 15.84\% across all tasks, demonstrating its superiority in \msp\ problem-solving.
-Additionally, MAPS slightly exceeds human experts by 3.58\% in overall performance.
-MAPS excels in mathematical, physical, chemical, and general problems, demonstrating strong interdisciplinary reasoning.
-The multi-agent system, representing the Big Seven personalities, sets a new SOTA in collaboration.
-Experimental results show MAPS's advantage in multimodal semantic fusion and multi-step reasoning, leveraging its ability to integrate diagrams with context and questions.
-This boosts problem-solving by enhancing domain-specific knowledge.
-The \textit{Critic} agent, using Socratic feedback, offers suggestions for improvement, improving accuracy and reliability in complex tasks.
+\paragraph{MAPS achieves a new state-of-the-art (SOTA), surpassing human-level performance for the first time.} As shown in Table~\ref{mainResults}, MAPS outperforms previous SOTA models by 15.84\% and exceeds human expert performance by 3.58\% across all tasks, highlighting its strength in solving complex multimodal problems.
+MAPS demonstrates robust performance across mathematical, physical, chemical, and general tasks, showcasing strong interdisciplinary reasoning.
+Its multi-agent design, based on the Big Five personality theory, enables effective collaboration and contributes to the SOTA results.
+The system excels in multimodal semantic integration and multi-step reasoning by jointly leveraging diagrams, contexts, and questions.
+Furthermore, the \textit{Critic} agent applies Socratic feedback to refine responses, enhancing both accuracy and reliability on challenging tasks.